VOLTTRON/volttron/docs/source/volttron-topics/change-log/message-bus-refactor/agent-communication-rabbitmq.rst

     value = self.vip.auth.connect_remote_platform(address)

-The above function call will return an agent that connects to the remote instance only after the request is approved by an adminstrator of the remote instance.
+The above function call will return an agent that connects to the remote instance only after the request is approved by an administrator of the remote instance.
 It is up to the agent to repeat calling `connect_remote_platform` periodically until an agent object is obtained.

 Approving a CSR Request
 ~~~~~~~~~~~~~~~~~~~~~~~